happycollision/flixpress-modal/readme.md

 </script>
 ```

 In each case, however, no content will be found and the modal box will say as much.
-We must also dsignate content to appear in the box for each element.
+We must also designate content to appear in the box for each element.
 This can be done in several ways.

 __Directly on the element__: Sometimes, you will want to populate your content with javascript or you will have comparatively simple content to display.
 In this case, you can use the `data` attribute and store a value for `modal-content`.
 Here is one example in plain HTML and one using jQuery: